-In this section, I present notes on how to solve the matrix equations in Figs. 3-6 and 3-7 in a way that takes advantage of the fact that for many problems substrate properties are often constant with time and location.
+In this section, I present notes on how to solve the matrix equations in Figs. 3-5 and 3-6 in a way that takes advantage of the fact that for many problems substrate properties are often constant with time and location.
 I show how the implicit and explicit equations can be computed as a single matrix operation for those locations which share common substrate properties.
 This speeds calculation because it avoids "for-loop" constructions, with a speed savings that depends on the computer language involved.
-This section also shows how to precompute the matrices associated with the substrate: both the elements for explicit calculations (the light gray elements in Fig 3-6, and the light-gray single-primed elements on the right-hand side of Fig 3-7), and the LU decomposition of the matrix needed for implicit calculation (the light gray double-primed elements on the left-hand side of the equation in Fig 3-7.).
+This section also shows how to vty16 fig3 7b vty16_fig3_7c precompute the matrices associated with the substrate: both the elements for explicit calculations (the light gray elements in Fig 3-5, and the light-gray single-primed elements on the right-hand side of Fig 3-6), and the Lower-Upper (LU) decomposition of the matrix needed for implicit calculation (the light gray double-primed elements on the left-hand side of the equation in Fig 3-6.).
 Since LU decomposition is the first of the two steps needed in solving a tridiagonal matrix (Press et al. 1997), precomputing the LU decomposition of the substrate portion of the tridiagonal matrix cuts computation time roughly in half.